mattholl/print_music/README.md

 - [ ] Add images to this readme
 - [ ] Add camera controls to readme
 - [ ] Make the mesh watertight ready for printing
+- [ ] Better instructions + web viewer with a simple static server